Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Your checks are limited by the number of nights you survive.
 Use them wisely.

 Night 2: If Night 1 came back negative, check someone different — ideally a player who made a confident, specific accusation on Day 2 without explaining their full reasoning.
-That "holding back" behavior is a classic Sheriff tell.
+That "holding back" behavior is a classic Seer tell.

 General principle: Never waste a check on a player the town is about to vote out.
 They'll be gone by tomorrow regardless.
 Check players who are going to survive — that's where your information has the most value.